 Key Aims of our Curriculum

-St Matthew’s C of E Primary and Nursery Academy’s curriculum intent is to help our children achieve the highest possible standard and provide an irresistible, rich, broad and balanced curriculum.
-We have developed our curriculum on the National Curriculum and around enrichment of purposeful visits and activities, designed to enhance wide vocabulary and oracy skills, build curiosity and fill our children with delight and the enthusiasm to learn.
+St Matthew’s C of E Primary and Nursery Academy’s curriculum intent is IGNITE a passion for learning and to help our children achieve the highest possible standard and provide an irresistible, rich, broad and balanced curriculum.
+We have developed our curriculum on the National Curriculum and around enrichment of purposeful visits and learning activities, designed to enhance wide vocabulary and oracy skills, build curiosity and fill our children with delight and the enthusiasm to learn.
 We seek to help our children become active learners; developing lively, creative, enquiring minds and provide them with the skills and knowledge which will prepare them for successful, healthy lives in the ever-changing world in which they live.

 Through the delivery of our curriculum we aim to ensure that:

 - all pupils experience a high degree of self-efficacy and worth through a range of experiences including opportunities for all to showcase their talent.

 - children will become fully engaged learners; actively reflecting on their learning, asking questions, retaining taught content and making links between subjects.